SPA Authentication Guide

 When Tokens Are Revoked

-If you see this error AND all tokens are revoked (401 on subsequent requests), it indicates:
+If you see this error AND the session is revoked (401 on subsequent requests), it indicates:

 “CORS error”